Vampire Facial Vs. Vampire Facelift

-The micro-needling with PRP of the Vampire Facial is best for patients who have baseline good skin that isn’t severely damaged, but who are also looking for overall skin rejuvenation and improvement in skin texture.
+Micro-needling with PRP of the Vampire Facial is best for patients who have baseline good skin that isn’t severely damaged.
+The treatment is optimal for those looking for overall skin rejuvenation and improvement in skin texture.
 Several of the post-treatment pictures you’ve seen in prior posts that show a smiling person but plenty of redness represents the appearance immediately after a Vampire Facial.
 Depending on what PRP kit is used, the patient might even look like they’re covered in blood immediately after the procedure.

 I tell people that it looks much worse than it feels.
 The redness and scratched-looking appearance may last for 1-2 days.
 Once the redness resolves, the skin tightening and rejuvenation begins.